vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

     = ([] a 1) 1;
 ```

 `sym` is used to declare variables.
 Here, `a` is an array of 3 `u32`s.
-Its element at index 2 will be the latest calculated value in the sequence. `[]` is the indexing operator.
+Its element at index 2 will be the latest calculated number in the sequence. `[]` is the indexing operator.

 ```
     times (- n 1) {